Committees and Caucuses

 A congressional caucus is a collection of like-minded representatives working on common legislative objectives in a particular area important to them.
 Rep. Denny Heck is affiliated with a number of caucuses and coalitions focused on important issues affecting the 10th Congressional District.

 Economy & Jobs

-Within the New Democrat Coalition, Rep. Heck serves as co-chair of the Financial Services Task Force and is a member of the 21st Century Job Skills Working Group.
+Within the New Democrat Coalition, Rep. Heck serves as co-chair of the Housing Task Force and is a member of the 21st Century Job Skills Working Group.